 Light sparklers one at a time and always wear gloves.

 Never run with sparklers and make sure you don’t wave them too close to others.

 Hold the sparklers horizontally as far away from your face and body as possible.

-Spent sparklers should be put in a bucket of cold water or sand.
+Put spent sparklers in a bucket of cold water or sand.

 No matter how careful or prepared you are, injuries can still happen.
 The following first aid advice covers the most common eventualities.

-If someone is burnt and the affected area is larger than the size of the casualty’s hand, you should phone for an ambulance immediately.
+Where the burnt area is larger than the size of the casualty’s hand, you should phone for an ambulance immediately.

 Hold the affected area under cold, running water for at least 10 minutes.